Unifying 2D and 3D Vision-Language Understanding: Experiments

 \subsection{Evaluation on Out-of-Domain 3D Referential Grounding}

-We evaluate our model and baselines on LX3D$^{\dagger}$ \thefootnote , an out-of-domain 3D language grounding dataset that spans ScanNet \cite{scannet}, ScanNet++ \cite{scannetpp}, ARKitScenes \cite{arkitscenes}, and HM3D \cite{hm3d} (details in \cref{appendix:ood_data}).
-LX3D allows us to assess the robustness of our model on new scenes, camera capture systems, and language instructions.
+We evaluate our model and baselines on L3DD \cite{locate3d}, an out-of-domain 3D language grounding dataset that spans ScanNet \cite{scannet}, ScanNet++ \cite{scannetpp}, ARKitScenes \cite{arkitscenes}, and HM3D \cite{hm3d}.
+L3DD allows us to assess the robustness of our model on new scenes, camera capture systems, and language instructions.
 We show the results of our model, both a 3D-only variant and our full model w/2D data + lifting in \cref{table:ood_det}.
 We find that our model outperforms prior methods on these out-of-domain datasets, achieving strong performance across the board.